Muzan67/Alejandro-Cortez-React-Portfolio/README.md

 # Usage
 - Use the navigation bar to navigate through different sections of my portfolio.
-- Click on the various projects under "My Work" to navigate to their page.
+- Click on the various Web Applications in the "Projects" tab to navigate to their page.

 ## Screenshot of Alejandro Cortez React Portfolio